RaMb3asT/GraalVM-Workshop/README.md

 ### Performance
 ### Native image
 ### Polyglot capabilities
-Copy the code below into a text editor, save it as `Polyglot.java` and fill-in the empty spots in the method `pyAbs` as to exercise the different methods of combining programming languages in GraalVM.
+Copy the code below into a text editor, save it as `Polyglot.java` in the *exercises* directory and fill-in the empty spots in the method `pyAbs` as to practice the different methods of combining programming languages in GraalVM.
 ```java
 import org.graalvm.polyglot.*;
 import org.graalvm.polyglot.proxy.*;